ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 For the full SUIT Manifest example binary, see {{suit-personalization}}.

-### Example 4: Unlinking Trusted Component
+### Scenario 4: Unlinking Trusted Component

-This subsection shows an example deleting the Trusted Component Binary in the TEEP Device.
+This subsection shows a scenario unlinking the Trusted Component Binary in the TEEP Device.

 A Trusted Component Developer can also generate SUIT Manifest which unlinks the installed Trusted Component.
 The TAM deliver it when the TAM want to uninstall the component.